Nynuphar/IDEAL-doc/docs/source/index.rst

 IDEAL user guide
 ###################

 IDEAL is a patient identity management tool, which links the patient identifying information in the hospital data warehouse to their pseudonym in the study or cohort.
-IDEAL aims therefore to enable data sharing for research, while protecting patient identifying information.
+Therefore, IDEAL enables data sharing for research, while protecting patient identifying information.

 Read more about the `IDEAL project <https://ideal-project.ch/about/>`_ here.

-This documentation aims to provide information about the different IDEAL functionalities and moreover provide a step-by-step guidance for a new user.
+This documentation aims to provide information about the different IDEAL functionalities and equally provide a step-by-step guidance for a new user.

-IDEAL has different users, who have different permissions, and consequentently also see different IDEAL interfaces.
+IDEAL has different users, who have different permissions, and consequently also see different IDEAL interfaces.
 Check out the :doc:`users` section for further information about user permissions.

 .. warning::
    Only authorized users will be able to access the IDEAL functionalities.